 The school counselor or principal would determine if the student could take an exam for this purpose.
-If approval is granted, the student must score at least 70 on the exam to receive credit for the course or subject.

 The attendance review committee may also offer a student with excessive absences an opportunity to earn credit for a course by passing an exam.
 A student may not use this exam, however, to regain eligibility to participate in extracurricular activities.